 The eagerly awaited follow-up to Pulitzer Prize finalist Tommy Orange’s breakout best seller

-There There—winner of the PEN Hemingway Award the John Leonard Prize the American Book Award
+There There —winner of the PEN Hemingway Award the John Leonard Prize the American Book Award

-young survivor of the Sand Creek Massacre is brought to the Fort Marion Prison Castle where
+a young survivor of the Sand Creek Massacre is brought to the Fort Marion Prison Castle where

 he is forced to learn English and practice Christianity by Richard Henry Pratt an evangelical